incisrdg/BB510-610_fall_2025/README.md

 📚: link to the reference books

-➡️: link to the example structures
+➡️: link to the examples

 ✅: required actions